ramitsurana/emr/README.md

 - Not used for batch processing.
 - Uses In-memory Storage
 - Avoid using it for multi-user reporting with many concurrent requests
+- Spark’s four modules are MLlib, SparkSQL, Spark Streaming, and GraphX.

 **Note**

 1. EBS volumes get deleted once EMR cluster is terminated.
 2. (D2 and I3 instance types)Instance storage can be used for HDFS if the I/O requirements of the EMR cluster are high.
+3. Once you enable encryption for a Redshift cluster upon launch, you can cannot then change it to an unencrypted cluster.
+You’ll have to unload the data and reload the data into a new cluster with your new encryption setting.

+#### EMR Encryption

+- LUKS Encryption

+**Condition**

+We need to use EMR with EMRFS.
+However, your security team requires that you both encrypt all data before sending it to S3 and that you maintain the keys.

+**Answer**
+Would use CSE-Custom, where you would encrypt the data before sending it to S3 and also manage the the client-side master key.
+The other encryption options available are: S3 Server-Side Encryption (SSE-S3), S3 manages keys for you; Server-Side Encryption with KMS–Managed Keys (SSE-KMS), S3 uses a customer master key that is managed in the Key Management Service to encrypt and decrypt the data before saving it to an S3 bucket; Client-Side Encryption with KMS-Managed Keys (CSE-KMS), the EMR cluster uses a customer master key to encrypt data before sending it to Amazon S3 for storage and to decrypt the data after it is downloaded.

 ## Machine Learning